designing portfolios

 Purchasing and Logging into your LiveText Account

 LiveText is a required software package for all teacher education programs at California University of Pennsylvania.
 Teacher education students must purchase, activate and maintain their own LiveText accounts.
 Teacher education students may need to complete designated surveys or activities in LiveText as part of this course.
-The instructor reserves the right to decide how other class assignments are submitted.

-Students in the Introduction courses (TED 100, ESP 301, SEC 150, EDE 200) should purchase their account by the end of the first week of class and set it up by the end of the second week.
+Students in the Introduction courses (TED 100, ESP 301, SEC 150, ELE 200) should purchase their account by the end of the first week of class and set it up by the end of the second week.
 Students will not be able to use their financial aid to purchase it in the bookstore after the first week.
 It is important for the students to register early in the semester so they can complete the assessments.

 Live Text Help Sessions